 - Byron Bay is synonymous with summer in Australia.
 Head here to soak up the beach vibes and be as active or relaxed as you want.

-- North Stradbroke Island is in Morton Bay off the coast from Brisbane.
+- North Stradbroke Island is in Morton Bay off the coast of Brisbane.
 For an island that is so quick and easy to get to from a capital city, you will feel like you are a world away as soon as you step off the boat.
-Go for the day or stay a while, it really is an idyllic spot.
+Go for the day or stay for a while, it really is an idyllic spot.

 - We find Yamba and Angourie to be a lot like Byron Bay just a few decades earlier.
-There are so many gorgeous beaches to chose from, wildlife, swimming holes and a stunning coastal national park.
+There are so many gorgeous beaches to choose from, wildlife, swimming holes and a stunning coastal national park.

 - With its temperate climate, summer is a great time to visit the southern state of Tasmania and Hobart makes a great base with so much to see and do nearby.
-For those with a love a fresh locavore produce this might just be the foodie capital of Australia.
+For those with a love of fresh locavore produce this might just be the foodie capital of Australia.